gokirstengo/cs100-final-project/README.md

 ## Abstract Factory Pattern Class Diagram
 We are using the Abstract Factory pattern to represent characters in the game.
-We will have a CharacterFactory with OrcFactory, MageFactory, ArcherFactory, etc inheriting from it.
-Each character type will have a different attack and defense.
+We will have a CharacterFactory with MeleeFactory, RangedFactory, MagicFactory, etc inheriting from it.
+Each character type will have a predetermined attack and defense.

 ![Screen Shot 2021-05-07 at 8 47 44 PM](https://user-images.githubusercontent.com/36804838/117525179-dbe22f00-af75-11eb-9f84-96909d178dcc.png)